 Everyone at the University should be treated with respect.
 This applies to everyone at the University, employees, affiliated researchers, students, sub-contractors, visitors etc., both in formal and informal contexts (e.g. coffee breaks and department parties).
-More information can be found in the University's Action Plan for Equal opportunities and the Department's booklet.
+More information can be found in the University's Action Plan for Equal opportunities.

 What can you do if experience or observe harassment